estruyf/blog-content/content/posts/2024-03-25-using-dev-proxy-in-your-github-actions-workflow-on-ubuntu.md

 {{< blockquote type="info" text="The Dev Proxy commands is using an ampersand `&` to run it as a background service.
 You can read more about it in the [#DevHack: Running a background service on GitHub Actions](https://www.eliostruyf.com/devhack-running-background-service-github-actions/) article." >}}

+Once the Dev Proxy is installed, you can run it, but you cannot yet intercept HTTPS traffic.
+That is where the next step comes in.
+You need to trust the root certificate.

 ## Trust the root certificate

-Once the Dev Proxy is installed, you can run it, but you cannot yet intercept HTTPS traffic.

 Similar to the macOS configuration, we must trust the self-signed certificate the Dev Proxy created.
 Here are the steps to achieve the certificate trust on an Ubuntu runner: